Marcin-Chudzik/django-social-platform/README.md

 # Social platform

+Project was separated from other repository which contains too many projects.<br>
+That's why is only few commits here.
+Please don't think i copy or steal it.

 This app is a simple example of a social platform, built in Python/Django.
 Main functionalities in the project:
 - register and login by django forms.